c0mpile/BindToInterface/README.md

-# BindToInterface - securely bind a programm to a specific network interface or network adapter
+# BindToInterface - securely bind a program to a specific network interface or network adapter

 Bind To Interface is a useful program for unix/linux if you have multiple network interfaces or adapters and want your program use strictly only one or none.
 You don't have to bother with routing tables, network namespaces or iptables and marking packets.